Create an emergency Medical ID

-Tip: Having an emergency medical ID that includes your date of birth is particularly important for those who are 65 and older.
-Apple Watch Series 4 and later includes fall detection, which is turned on by default if you’re 65 and older (it can be optionally turned on if you’re under 65).
+Tip: Having an emergency Medical ID that includes your date of birth is particularly important for those who are 55 and older.
+Apple Watch SE and Apple Watch Series 4 and later include fall detection, which is turned on by default if you’re 55 and older (and can also be turned on for anyone 18 years or older).

 Open the Health app on your iPhone.